The 5 Side Effects of Kindness

 About the speaker, Dr David Hamilton

 David Hamilton has a PhD in organic chemistry and spent 4 years in the pharmaceutical industry, developing drugs for cardiovascular disease and cancer.
-Inspired by the placebo effect, he left the industry to write books and educate people in how they can harness their mind and emotions to improve their health.
+Inspired by the placebo effect, he left the industry to write books and educate people on how they can harness their mind and emotions to improve their health.

 Timetable: